iNarrow12/Reltih.js/README.md

 ## `$ License`

-MIT — For authorized security research, red teaming, and educational use only.
+MIT — For  security research, red teaming, and educational use only.

 <div align="center">